 Young touched on how this historical tie between race and hoaxes has resurfaced yet again in our modern age of “fake news.”
 A major inspiration for his book was to help people understand that this tie between race and hoax can become dangerous when race begins to seem like a hoax.
 When this point comes, he says, people stop taking race seriously and we find ourselves back at the drawing board, picking at what we can make sense of.

 But what can we do to make sure we don’t fall into this danger?
 What can we do to ensure the news we’re hearing is factual?
-When I asked Kevin, his answer was clear.
+When I asked Young, his answer was clear.
 We must train ourselves to seek the truth.
 Hit the library, he advises.
-Librarians are not only skilled in finding novels that keep you up late, they’re trained in providing citizens with information.
+Librarians are not only skilled at finding novels that keep you up late, they’re trained in providing citizens with information.
 Accurate information.

 “That access to information is crucial and the library is generally where I find it,” Young says.